PrimaryDotHealth/ruby-guide/README.md

 b) Someone else could define another helper with the same name in some other Helper module and it would be hard to debug
 c) All helpers are mixed into every view, increasing memory pressure

+Helpers are fine if something is used acroos multiple views, e.g. rails helpers to manipulate strings, url helpers, and so on.
+But that's all, put business logic there is a bad decision because helpers aren't namespaced, all helpers put in all modules are available in all views and you could end up with method names very large.

 ### Decorators (Draper) (new!)